yasindagasan/MODFLOW-MPS/README.md

 # MODFLOW-MPS
-MPS and flow simulations for GAN training
+MPS and flow simulations for creating a training dataset for GAN